cherezov/curiosity_ev3/README.md

 # legowrt
-Well this all is made for my son, who always ask me to make possible wireless control his Lego Mindstorm EV3 robot from PC.
+This all is made for my son, who always asks me to make possible wireless control his Lego Mindstorm EV3 robot from PC.
-Here is the log of what was done and what is needed to be done
+Below is the log of what was done, what is needed to be done and several notes and instructions.

 ## Requirements
 * Robot shall has a camera eye and image shall be visible on notebook